 Bob made an attempt two days after T4 opened on the Monday - the first possible date that it could have been attempted.
 He then shaved 10 minutes off of his own time three months later.

 It was around this time in April 1986 that the service to Kensington Olympia became a regular one instead of only running during peak hours or when there was an exhibition on.
-This made is slightly easier to plan an attempt as you could now do it at any time of the day.
+This made is slightly easier to plan an attempt as you could now attempt the challenge on any day that you wanted to rather than having to wait for an 'Exhibition Only' service day.

 30th July 1986